101companies/101worker/tools/runner/doc/Runner101::Diff.md

 Executes the given `$command`, which is an arrayref containing the arguments of the command.
 If `$wantdiff` is true, the given `$diffs` are piped into it.
+The stdandard error of the command goes into the givnen `$log` filehandle.

 After the command ran, its output is ["parse"](#parse)d for diff output (even if `$wantdiff` is false!) and any diffs found are added to the given `$diffs`.
-Any other output is printed to the given `$log` filehandle.
+Any other output is appended to the given `$log` filehandle.
+Note that this means that the log will contain all stderr first and then all stdout.

 Returns the exit code of the process run and warns on errors like broken pipe.